aws/eks-anywhere/docs/content/en/docs/reference/faq/_index.md

 1. Finally, configure your pods by using the service account created in the previous step and assume the IAM role.

-The key pair solution above requires you to set up and maintain your key hosting (e.g., key rotation).
+The key pair solution above requires you to set up and maintain your key hosting (for example, key rotation).
 A solution that is currently in development will allow your IAM role credentials to be securely injected to the EKS Anywhere cluster and assumed by the pods without any key pair.

 ### Does EKS Anywhere support OIDC (including Azure AD and AD FS)?